AI-powered eye test ‘could become screening tool for all diabetics’

 “At the moment, [patients] are screened, but the tests we use aren’t sensitive.
 This we’re hoping will be a lot more sensitive.

+In June, a study suggested more than one billion people globally could be living with diabetes in the coming decades.

-The paper, published byjournal, said that by 2050, some 1.3 billion people will have diabetes – more than double the 529 million cases in 2021.
+The paper, published by The Lancet Diabetes and Endocrinology journal, said that by 2050, some 1.3 billion people will have diabetes – more than double the 529 million cases in 2021.

 Dr Alam also said AI prediction is an important part of the team’s work.